thomasmueller/bau-lang/README.md

 which has the non-nullable fields as arguments.

 Functions on built-in types, and arrays, are allowed.
+Functions on foreign types are only visible within the module where they are defined.

     fun int square() int
         return this * this

     println(12.square())

+### Enums

+Enums simplify defining unique constants.
+The first value starts with 0.

+    enum weekday
+        sunday
+        monday
+        tuesday
+        wednesday
+        thursday
+        friday
+        saturday

+    for a := until(weekday.saturday + 1)
+        switch a
+        case weekday.sunday
+            println('sunday')
+        case weekday.monday
+            println('monday')
+        else
+            println('some other day: #' a)

+Values can be set:

+    enum month
+        january: 1
+        february
+        march

+Entries may have gaps.

 ### Template Types